Ways to order your repeat prescription

 Emergency Prescriptions

 The Practice no longer provides emergency prescriptions.
-We kindly request you do not ask staff to issue an emergency prescription as all staff have been advised to decline the request.
+We ask that you do not ask staff to issue an emergency prescription.
+All staff have been told to refuse the request.

-If you are running low on medication, please contact 111 and ask if they can provide an emergency supply until your prescription has been processed.
+If you are running low on medication, please contact 111.
+Ask 111 if they can provide an emergency supply.

 SystmOnline

-SystmOne is the clinical system that we use at the Surgery which enables you to order prescriptions in a much easier way.
-Each patient will be given a username and password to access this system.
-Please contact the Surgery for more information.
+SystmOne is the clinical system that we use at the Surgery.
+You can use it to order prescriptions in a much easier way.

-Before you can use this service you will need to come into the surgery with photographic ID (e.g. passport) to get your username and password.
+To login you will need account details.
+Before you can use this service you will need to come into the surgery with photo ID (e.g. passport) to get your account details.

 Login here once you have an account